Integrations

 To configure: Settings → Slack → Weekly Summary → choose a channel and a day/time to post.

-Warren Sync is Warren's self-hosted synchronization solution.
-It lets you keep Warren data in step across multiple Macs and share read-only project views with clients — all on your own domain.
+WiFi/VPN Sync is Warren's local-first synchronization solution.
+It lets you keep Warren data in step across multiple Macs on the same network or company VPN without a server.

 â„šī¸